Is a German shepherd husky mix the right dog for you?

-These are also high energy dogs that need plenty of exercise, but when well trained they are good mannered and get on with children.
+These are also high energy dogs that need a lot of exercise but when well trained they are well mannered and get on with children.

 Indeed, it’s essential that any German shepherd is well socialized as a puppy or they can be prone to anxiety and nervousness.

-Perhaps one of the German shepherd’s biggest problems though are the breeds leaning towards a number of potentially serious health issues such as hip dysplasia, allergic skin disease, and digestive problems.
+Perhaps one of the German shepherd’s biggest problems is the breeds leaning towards a number of potentially serious health issues such as hip dysplasia, allergic skin disease, and digestive problems.